elliot-nelson/js13k-2018-raven/README.md

 * [Grid pathfinding optimizations](https://www.redblobgames.com/pathfinding/grids/algorithms.html)

 Speaking of Amit's articles...
-To be honest, almost _none_ of the advice in this article is implemented in this game, as time and space (ie lines of code) were not on my side.
+To be honest, very little of the the advice in this article is implemented in this game, as time and space (ie lines of code) were not on my side.
 But I did reference this article frequently while working on the enemy AI, and if I ever work on the game post-competition, the enemies could probably get much smarter.

 * [Line intersection and its applications](https://www.topcoder.com/community/data-science/data-science-tutorials/geometry-concepts-line-intersection-and-its-applications/)